ngjinshan/quickhack2021/README.md

 - For all data used in the project, we obtain them from a mock database (any js files starting with a underscore) in src/components/database
 - In our project, the database tables are \_symptoms, \_event, \_chartTable, \_disorders, \_facts, \_tips, \_signs, \_helpline,

+## Events
+- List of events currently shown are random campaigns and webinars
+- In a real scenario it would be populated with real events/campaigns/webinars etc

 ## Volunteer form
+- Mainly to help out with any events available etc
 - The form is just a dummy form, so no data will actually be sent into any database

 ## APIMedic (Mental Health Diagnosis)